liseda-lab/Supervised-SS/README.md

 As default, in RDF2Vec, a set of sequences was generated from Weisfeiler-Lehman subtree kernels.
 For the Weisfeiler-Lehman algorithm, we use as default walks with depth 8, and we extracted a limited number of 500 random walks for each entity.
 The corpora of sequences were used to build a Skip-Gram model with the following default parameters: window size=5; number of iterations=10; entity vector size=200.
-However, all the parameters can be changed in the beginning of the python file [SS_Calculation/run_RDF2VecEmbeddings.py].
+However, all the parameters can be changed in the beginning of the python file [SS_Calculation/run_RDF2VecEmbeddings.py](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/run_RDF2VecEmbeddings.py).

 ### 2.3.
 OpenKE Embeddings Semantic Similarity
 To compute embeddings using popular graph embeddings methods, OpenKE was used.
 OpenKE is an open-source framework for knowledge embedding organized by THUNLP based on the TensorFlow toolkit.
 OpenKE provides fast and stable toolkits, including the most popular knowledge representation learning (KRL) methods.
-More information is available on their website (http://openke.thunlp.org/).
-The software is available on GitHub (https://github.com/thunlp/OpenKE/tree/OpenKE-Tensorflow1.0) under a MIT License.
+More information is available on their [website](http://openke.thunlp.org/).
+The software is available on [GitHub](https://github.com/thunlp/OpenKE/tree/OpenKE-Tensorflow1.0) under a MIT License.
 ```
 OpenKE: An Open Toolkit for Knowledge Embedding
 Xu Han and Shulin Cao and Xin Lv and Yankai Lin and Zhiyuan Liu and Maosong Sun and Juanzi Li